ann-codes/takehome-awesome-albums/README.md

 - I did not have time to write tests for the application, which would probably have taken an additional hour or more.
 - I pretty certain it would have gone a lot smoother and quicker had I just completed the project in JS and React.

+See the [Interview_Submission](https://github.com/ann-codes/takehome-awesome-albums/tree/Interview_Submission) branch for the files as they were submitted for the interview.

+---

+## Post Interview Changes

+To Dos:
+- Deploy to GH Pages
+- Clean up CSS (use Pure only?)
+- Abstract the structure to a typical TS folder structure
+- Fix css for link hover color change for non-links
+- Artist Page feature - add in the featured album in the Artist page
+- Search feature - add in ability to sort by artist name, album name, genre
+- Load spinner - add in a loading spinner animation while data is being loaded
+- Write tests for the app

+---

+## Deploying to GH Pages
+- `npm run deploy`